 Equality and friendship prevent hierarchy and outdated images of development work

-As chairperson of the Heliconia Scholarship Foundation, I learned that personal connection leads to more equality, which in turn contributes to more effective cooperation.
+As founder of the Heliconia Scholarship Foundation, I learned that personal connection leads to more equality, which in turn contributes to more effective cooperation.
 When I was studying for Anthropology specialising in International Development, I did a lot of research into development work and small NGOs (see Policy Plan and Statutes for some of my essays).
 They taught me that in development work, the main pitfall is that project initiators tend to belief that they know from their own, personal experience what the needs are of the people that they want to support.
 This is often not true.
 For me as a white woman from an upper middle class family in one of the richest countries in the world, I can't possible know the specific daily challenges that e.g. youngsters studying at an Indonesian university face.
 Just to mention something: I never imagined that having a side job next to studying is complicated, not just because of the study pressure, but because traffic in Jakarta is always jammed.
 This causes students to spend many hours commuting.
 Class schedules can also be unpredictable, because lecturers are also often delayed in traffic, postponing classes to later hours.
 If Heliconia would base its policy on my own experiences as a Dutch student, I would maybe consider having a side job normal and also expect our students to have one, which would be unrealistic in practice.

 This is just one of the many examples that show that in order to help each other, we first need to understand each other.
-Policy makers need to let go of the outdated idea that poor people in development countries don't know what is right for themselves.
+Policy makers need to let go of the outdated idea that underprivileged people in development countries don't know what is right for themselves.
 Instead, open communication and lots of research contribute to a clear, realistic needs analysis.
 For this, I belief that true equality is essential.
 NGOs (and businesses in general) tend to have hierarchies, in which the money facilitating party places itself above the receiving and executing party on the ground.
 This is wrong.
 The fact that I happen to have the social background and skills to raise funds, does not mean that I am better, more knowledgeable or powerful than our cooperation partners, graduates or students.
 Instead, I feel that I can only thrive myself, when I know that the people around me also thrive, and don't compromise on their own opinions, boundaries, needs and inner-wisdom.
 Only true equality enables free expression and safe discussions, in which everyone is heard.